Kazooki123/crabby-docs/docs/getting-started/keywords.md

 }
 ```

-`const` - meaning **constant**, ones a value is assigned to a const it cannot be changed or modified in any ways during runtime and compile time.
+`const` - meaning **constant**, once a value is assigned to a const it cannot be changed or modified in any ways during runtime and compile time.

 ```js
 const PI: Float = 3.14159